P - Z

-"adulterers," whooping cough and measles weren't purposely created to lambaste
+'god' to scourge "adulterers," whooping cough and measles weren't purposely

-last electron spin in its orbit everywhere throughout the universe,
+made every last electron spin in its orbit everywhere throughout the universe,

-still cannot write a clear, unmistakable volume of instructions to human beings
+still cannot write a clear, unmistakable volume of instructions to human

-forests: they cannot stand alone, and are only stable when crowded together,
+trees in German forests: they cannot stand alone, and are only stable when

-of bones in the earth to test your faith?
-Either you're in denial or God
+plant a bunch of bones in the earth to test your faith?
+Either you're in

 Cathy Young ~ Journalist

 there were far fewer people than usual both in the hijacked planes and

 in the targeted buildings.
-You'd think God could have simply tipped off the FBI.
+You'd think God could have simply tipped off

-but also so that they will never have to be interrupted
+trip involved, but also so that they will never have to be interrupted

 Emile Zola (1840-1902) ~ French